LegumeFederation/LegumeMine/README.md

 # legumemine
-An InterMine containing genomic annotation and expression data for legumes.
+An InterMine containing genome annotation for legumes.

 LegumeMine is a multi-genus InterMine with a consistent set of data for each genus/species/strain presented:
 - general description of each species
 - specific description of each strain
 - one genome assembly for each strain
 - one genome annotation for each strain
-- expression data for some strains

 The data sources used to load LegumeMine are therefore limited:
 - lis-about - data from the "about_this_collection" files describing the species and strains